 Cetaceans are listed in Schedule 5 of the Wildlife and Countryside Act 1981 which prohibits their deliberate killing or disturbance.
 The Nature Conservation (Scotland) Act 2004 makes amendments to the Wildlife and Countryside Act 1981 in Scottish waters, including the addition of ‘reckless’ acts to species protection which make it an offence to intentionally or recklessly disturb a cetacean.

+The report states that disturbing a cetacean is an offence under the The Nature Conservation (Scotland) Act 2004.
+It does not mention Habitats Regulation 39(2) which states that, ‘it is an offence to deliberately or recklessly disturb any dolphin, porpoise or whale (cetacean).’

-Although the report states that disturbing a cetaceans is an offence this does not go far enough as it does not conclude that any fish farm using an ADD is therefore committing an offence and the competent authorities and ultimately Scottish Ministers should uphold the law and stop their use.
+The report also quotes some of the science which clearly shows that ADDs disturb porpoise (we cite further studies later).
+However, it does not reach the obvious conclusion that any fish farm using one or more ADD(s) is committing an offence and the competent authorities and ultimately Scottish Ministers should uphold the law and stop their use.

+We understand the need to keep submissions to 4 pages, however we have a detailed legal and scientific opinion on the use of ADDs with full citations.
+We urge readers to refer to this.
+We have incorporated some of the points below, however, we would urge readers to read the full text with citations instead of the precis that follows.

+../ADD Legal and Scientific Opinion.docx

 Harbour porpoise are acoustic predators using echolocation clicks to locate and capture prey, they are warm-blooded marine mammals with a relatively high surface-to-volume ratio.
 Therefore, even a small decrease in foraging opportunity or efficiency due to disturbance and exclusion from fishing grounds will have detrimental effects on individuals.
 Hearing damage will lead to further reduced ability to find food and probable reduction in life expectancy.